SerjQazi/SerjQazi/README.md

 ## What I currently Do

-- 🔭 I’m currently working as a freelance web developer & photographer.
+- 🔭 I’m currently working as a freelance Full Stack Developer.
 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 📫 Best way to reach me: sirajum.qazi@gmail.com.
 - ⚡ Fun fact: I play games and love to do street photography.